 Sniper Damage Stats

 Most people probably know this, but the hunting rifle and crossbow are classified as snipers.
-Snipers have a 2.5x multiplier for headshots, so a bolt-action & hunting rifle will finish off a target at any hp if you dome someone!
+Snipers have a 2.5x multiplier for headshots, so a bolt-action, heavy, & hunting rifle will finish off a target at any hp if you dome someone!

 Bolt-Action Sniper Rifle

 - Bolt-Action Sniper Rifle (Rare) - 105 to the body, 262.5 head shot damage.

 - Bolt-Action Sniper Rifle (Epic) - 110 to the body, 275 head shot damage.